FSE100Capstone/DeVILSona-docs/docs/developer-guide/driving-scenario-overview.md

 The following items were identified during development as desirable improvements or follow-up work for **Scenario 2: Driving to a Job Interview**, but were not completed before handoff.

+#### Controls Tutorial HUD Exit Option

+The controls tutorial HUD shown at the start of the scenario does not currently include a **Return to Main Menu** button.

+As a result, once the user enters this level and reaches the tutorial screen, there is no built-in way to exit back to the main menu from that interface alone.
+Adding a clear return/exit option would improve usability and make it easier for players to leave the scenario without fully closing the application.

+#### In-Game Menu / Watch Widget Functionality

+The in-game settings menu can be opened in Scenario 2 either by pressing the **Menu** button with the **three horizontal lines** on the left controller or by using the **left-hand watch widget**.

+However, while the menu can still be opened, its settings are not currently functional in this scenario.
+These controls were not fully integrated into the level during development, and the associated options should be treated as non-operational in the current handoff version.

+#### Accidental Teleport / Footstep Audio

+Scenario 2 does not actively use teleport movement.
+However, if the player accidentally attempts to teleport using the joystick/controller movement toggle, footstep audio may still play.

+This behavior appears to come from inherited functionality in the base `VRPawn`, which `BP_Driving_VRPawn` extends as a child.
+Because teleport is not intentionally used in this level, this is typically only noticeable when the player triggers it by accident.

 #### Steering Wheel Interaction

 The original intent was to allow the player to freely interact with the steering wheel between required objectives, even though steering is **not** one of the 23 formal scenario objectives.